emspay/ems-online-zencart/README.md

 Configure the EMS Online module by using the following settings:

-- Enable ING PSP module : 'True'
+- Enable EMS Online module : 'True'

 - EMS Online API Key : enter your EMS Online API key